Syntrojex/Digital-Logic-Design-Circuits/README.md

 > 💡 If you're using a different simulator, feel free to open an issue or PR — contributions with `.cct` / project source files are welcome!

 ---

+## 🎯 Purpose

+This repository serves as:
+- 📚 A **study reference** for Digital Logic Design coursework
+- 🧠 A **portfolio piece** demonstrating hands-on circuit design skills
+- 🔁 A **quick-lookup archive** for common DLD circuit patterns

+---